uvapl/uva-prog-physics/10 Workshops/20 Week 3/20 Exercises.md

 	>>> print 'x:', x, 'x squared:', x*x, 'sqrt(x):', x**0.5
 	x: 100 x squared: 10000 sqrt(x): 10.0

+---

-## Intermezzo: Functions
+### Intermezzo: Functions

-> Note: So far we have been using raw_input to get user input.
-For the
-> remainder of this course we will move away from this tool, instead writing
-> **functions** that take in parameters as opposed to prompting the user for
-> input.
-So, for this and all following problems, do not use raw_input unless
-> explicitly told to do so.
+So far we have been using `raw_input` to get user input.
+For the remainder of this course we will move away from this tool, instead writing **functions** that take in parameters as opposed to prompting the user for input.
+So, for this and all following problems, do not use `raw_input` unless explicitly told to do so.

+---

-## 2.1 Defining A Function
+### 2.1 Defining A Function

 Recall how we define a function using `def`, and how we pass in parameters.
-In homework2.py, paste your code from exercise 1.7 (the rock, paper, scissors game).
+In `homework2.py`, paste your code from exercise 1.8 (the rock, paper, scissors game).
 Then, transform it into a function that takes parameters, instead of asking the user for input.
 Make sure to return your answer, rather than printing it.